fairdirect/food-marketplace/README.md

 ## 1. Introduction

-**Overview.** The OpenFoodBank Marktplace platform is an open source marketplace software specially made for food donations.
+**Overview.** The Sachspendenbörse Marktplace platform is an open source marketplace software specially made for food donations.

 **Online demos.** We operate several online demo and live versions of this software, where you can see it in action:

-* [openfoodbank.net](http://openfoodbank.net) shows the software as a donations in kind marketplace.
+* [sachspendenbörse.org](http://sachspendenbörse.org) shows the software as a donations in kind marketplace.

 **Changes for the Fairdirect online marketplace- software:**